-- I On the Results toolbar, click Spot Diagram .
-Right-click Spot Diagram 1 and choose Duplicate . - 2 In the Settings window for Spot Diagram 2 , click to expand the Focal Plane Orientation section.
-This section is used to control how the "best focus" plane is computed. - 3 From the Normal to focal plane list, choose User defined.
+- In the Model Builder window, right-click Spot Diagram 1 (20) and choose Duplicate 👍 . - 2 In the Settings window for Spot Diagram 2 , click to expand the Focal Plane Orientation section.
+This section is used to control how the best focus plane is determined. - 3 From the Normal to focal plane list, choose User defined.
 In this model, the image plane is assumed to be tangential to the optical axis which is also the z-axis.

-- 4 Click Create Focal Plane Dataset.
-This creates an Intersection Point 3D dataset on a plane.
+This happens to also be the default, so no changes are needed. - 4 Click Create Focal Plane Dataset.
+This creates an Intersection Point 3D adataset on a plane.
 In this model, which has a single on-axis field and monochromatic light, the location of the best focus plane happens to be in front of the nominal image surface.
+The focal plane is located 180 microns in front of the nominal image surface.

-If the best focus plane lies behind the image plane, then the Freeze condition on the Wall defining the Image surface should be disabled.
-Note that the focal plane is located 187 microns in front of the nominal image surface. - 5 Click to expand the Position section.
+Note: If the best focus plane lies behind the image plane, then the Freeze condition on the Wall defining the Image surface should be disabled.
+Currently the Intersection Point dataset can only compute real intersections of rays with the plane, not intersections of extrapolated ray positions.

+- 5 Click to expand the Position section.
 In the x text field, type 0.25. - 6 Click to expand the Inherit Style section.
-From the Plot list, choose Spot Diagram 1. - 7 In the Spot Diagram toolbar, click Plot 💿 . - 8 Click the Zoom Extents 🕂 button in the Graphics toolbar.
+From the Plot list, choose Spot Diagram 1.
+This will cause the color expressions in both Spot Diagram plots to use the same color scale, making direct comparison possible.
+It also ensures that only a single color legend will be shown. - 7 In the Spot Diagram toolbar, click Plot 💿 . - 8 Click the Zoom Extents 🕁 button in the Graphics toolbar.
 Compare the resulting image to the figure below: